pydio/pydio-doc-admin-guide/2_getting_started/2_10_mail_configuration.md

 Server Port  |  The port of the SMTP server, *for example gmail's default port is `465`* Connection User  | The username of the google address that you're going to use, such * john.doe@gmail.com, john.doe@pydio.com (as long as it's an email from google's services)*
-Connection Password  | password of the user above Queue Type  |  How you want Pydio to handle the mailing either when it's created or queue it and send it at once.
+Connection Password  | password of the user above Queue Type  |  Right now do not modify this field, we will give you further instructions when it will be ok.

 2. **Sendmail**

-For sendmail make sure that you have installed and configured it on your server (depending on which version you are using), make also sure that the `/usr/bin/sendmail` path is correct, then choose the queue type as it's explained above.
+For sendmail make sure that you have installed and configured it on your server (depending on which version you are using), make also sure that the `/usr/bin/sendmail` path is correct.

 3. **Send Grid**

 For sendgrid get the **api key** and put it in that field after that all the mailing will be handled.
-For the queue type refer to the 1st paragraph.